DebasmitaBose0/OS-LAB-WORKS/README.md

 ---
 ## ▶️ How to Compile and Execute Shell Programs

-Create or open a shell file:
+1. Create or open a shell file:

 vi program.sh

-Press i to enter insert mode and write the code.
+2. Press i to enter insert mode and write the code.

-Save and exit:
+3. Save and exit:

 Esc
 :wq

-Give execute permission:
+4. Give execute permission:

 chmod +x program.sh

-Run the program:
+5.Run the program:

 ./program.sh

+---

+_End of **README**_